suleymanaydoslu/blog-with-laravel/readme.md

 (draft or published), publisher and dates.
 - Categories ​​Module:​ Blog posts will have categories.
 This categories will be managed by admin with a specific are at panel.
-- Tags​​ Module​: Blog posts can have some tags or not.
-This module will not have a specific place to manage.
-This modules data will be produced during creating a blog post.
 - Newsletter ​​Module: ​Our guests can be enroll our newsletter module and get notified when a new post pusblished.
 - Comments​​ Module​: Our guests can write down comments to our blog posts.
 And